King George VI & Queen Elizabeth Stakes

 If successful, Golden Horn would be the 13th colt to complete the Derby/King George double in the same season, and the first since 2001.

-With Golden Horn billed as the favourite, most bookies offer short odds, with Ladbrokes offering the best at 4/5 as well as a £25 free bet offer for new account holders.
+With Golden Horn billed as the favourite, most bookies offer short odds, with Ladbrokes offering the best at 4/5 as well as a decent free bet offer for new account holders.

 Snow Sky, the 4 year old Colt trained by Sir Michael Stoute, is another favourite amongst most bookies.
-PaddyPower offer the best betting odds on this season’s Yorkshire Cup and Hardwicke Stakes winner in the lead up to race day at 6/1 as well as a super generous 'bet £10, get £30 free' deal for new acount holders.
+PaddyPower offer the best betting odds on this season’s Yorkshire Cup and Hardwicke Stakes winner in the lead up to race day at 6/1 as well as a super generous free bet offer.

 Eagle Top, a 4 year old colt, is another of John Gosden’s contenders for the King George VI and Queen Elizabeth Stakes.
 Gosden has been quite successful in previous races at Ascot, winning in 2001 with Nathaniel and in 2014 with Taghrooda.

 Eagle Top has had a strong season to date, finishing as runner-up in the Hardwicke Stakes at this year's Royal Ascot.
-Boylesports offer the best odds on Eagle Top at 8/1 as well as a £50 Boylesports free bet offer for those opening a new account.
+Boylesports offer the best odds on Eagle Top at 8/1.

 Flintshire, a 5 year old trained by A Fabre, is also in the top five favourites at most online bookies for Ascot's King George VI and Queen Elizabeth Stakes in 2015.

 Flintshire won in Hong Kong last year and was a runner up in the Grand Prix de Saint-Cloud at the end of June.
-Currently, Bet365 offer the best odds on Flintshire at 9/1, as well as a great £200 bonus bet package for all new account holders.
+Currently, Betfair offer the best odds on Flintshire at 9/1.

 Postponed is the final 4 year old in the top 5 favourites for King George VI and Queen Elizabeth Stakes.
 The Irish contender, trained by L Cumani, came 3rd in the Hardwicke Stakes and the best odds on offer again come from PaddyPower at 10/1.